-This work is deeply personal, but it is also political.
+This work is deeply personal, and it is also political.

 Statement on Justice, Power, and Practice